pac4j/undertow-pac4j/README.md

 }
 ```

-In fact, the Undertow `SecurityContext` is populated by the `SecurityHandler`, so you may need to use the `AnonymousClient` or directly the regular pac4j `ProfileManager` for anonmouys urls:
+In fact, the Undertow `SecurityContext` is populated by the `SecurityHandler`, so you may need to use the `AnonymousClient` or directly the regular pac4j `ProfileManager` for anonymous urls:

 ```java
 UndertowWebContext context = new UndertowWebContext(exchange);